google/earthenterprise/earth_enterprise/src/portableserver/README.md

 Download and install [Python](https://www.python.org/downloads/) the latest Python 2.7 package.
 Ensure the python architecture matches your desired build architecture.

-Once you have Python installed, make sure you have `pexpect` and `tornado` installed.
+Once you have Python installed, make sure you have `pexpect` and `tornado` (method shown above) installed.
 E.g.:

     cd \Python27\Scripts
-    pip install pexpect tornado
+    pip install pexpect

 Add the directory you installed Python in to your `PATH`.